 Any secure and stable building has a tremendous potential generating energy from gravity in numerous forms.
 Whereas the weight of the building could generate at each floor, at each compression point enough electricity to power indoor and outdoor light 24 hours a day - so it could even work in the Arctic Circle in the winter time!
 A building of ten floors generates more than one of five floors, since it is heavier but also since buildings that are taller swing slightly more with the turning movement of the earth around its axis which makes all buildings move just enough to exert mechanical pressure on crystals now carefully placed throughout the structure, generating electricity.
 This technique is very well known, and while that has been considered too little to be of any interest, the energy efficiency of electronic equipment, thanks to the reduction of the chip sizes and energy requirements, makes this an attractive new option.
-This will drive the energy efficiency of the electronics - will be replaced by truly energy efficient devices.
+This will drive the energy efficiency of the electronics industry and over time energy guzzlers like bluetooth - the Hummer of Electronics - will be replaced by truly energy efficient devices.